 Donohoe told insurers they risked ‘irreparable damage’ to reputation

-Seen and Heard: Minister takes aim at insurers their attempts to reject business interruption claims
+Seen and Heard: Minister takes aim at insurers’ attempts to reject business interruption claims

+Minister of Finance Paschal Donohoe said he ‘fundamentally disagreed’ with any attempts by insurers to reject business interruption claims on the basis that Government advice for businesses to close did not amount to an order to do so.
+Photograph: Photocall Ireland/PA Wire

 Failure “to do the right thing” could cause irreversible damage to the reputation of insurers, Mr Donohoe said.

-The minister also warned that the actions of insurers during the public health crisis could have an influence on government policy in the sector going forward.
-In a letter at the end of March, Donohoe said he wanted insurers to “urgently rethink” their stance on business interruption policies.
+The Minister also warned that the actions of insurers during the public health crisis could have an influence on Government policy in the sector going forward.
+In a letter at the end of March, Mr Donohoe said he wanted insurers to “urgently rethink” their stance on business interruption policies.
 He said there was a “perception among the public” and businesses that insurers were “not acting honestly or fairly in the best interests of their customers”.

 Almost half of Irish businesses believe that they will be out of business within six months if the current situation continues, according to a new survey, the Sunday Independent reports.
 The survey comes as pressure mounts on the Government to provide a grant scheme to adequately support the liquidity of the more than 250,000 small and medium enterprises in the country.